lateralblast/modest.archived/README.md

 - Solaris 11 Automated Installer (AI) service
 - Solaris 10 (and earlier) Jumpstart services
 - Centos and RedHat Linux Kickstart services
-- Ubuntu Linux Preseed support
+- Ubuntu Linux Preseed services
-- SuSE Linux AutoYast support
+- SuSE Linux AutoYast services
 - ESXi Kickstart services

 This script is a wrapper which sits on top of the exisitng tools.